 Allergan: FDA approved and extensively studied.
 Choice between macro textured, microtextured and smooth, anatomical and round.
 Established implant type, good quality assurance.
 Smooth round implants combined with the sub-muscular approach very popular in America and a common choice in my patients in the UK.
 Consideration needed if choosing the macro textured type these days as rare risk of BIA-ALCL thought to be higher.

 Mentor: FDA approved and extensively studied.
 Established implant type, good quality assurance.
-Choice between textured and smooth, anatomical and round.
+Choice between micro textured (Siltex) and smooth, anatomical and round.

 Sebbin: CE approved.
 Choice between microtextured and smooth.
-A smaller company but established for many years. in France and now available in the UK.
+A smaller company but established for many years in France and recently made available in the UK.